Skip to content

 In conclusion, proper thinning of enamel paint for spray gun application is critical for successful and consistent results.
 But by following the proper ratio of enamel to thinner, you can get the result you’re looking for.
 Once you have that figured out, you’ll be primed and ready to achieve an incredible spray painting finish every time.
 Happy spraying!

-See also How to Remove Paint from Plastic
+See also How to Use a Paint Sprayer on a Fence